kynetx/Fuse-app/README.md

 At this time, iOS is the only platform included.
 Cordova manages most of the process but there are some extra steps you need to take, including code signing and provisioning.
-In order to provision iOS applications for distribution, Ad Hoc or otherwise, you'll need a paid Apple Developer Account. @alexkolson has one and manages the iOS build, but should you be curious to learn more simply ask him or read about it on the Apple Developer Documentation.
+In order to provision iOS applications for distribution, Ad Hoc or otherwise, you'll need a paid Apple Developer Account.
+[Alex](https://github.com/alexkolson) has one and manages the iOS build, but should you be curious to learn more simply ask him or read about it on the Apple Developer Documentation.